Hessu1337/hessu1337.github.io/content/_index.md

 Hey there — I’m **Gonzague**, a **DevOps engineer** currently based in **Switzerland**.
 I’m passionate about **automation, reliability, and continuous improvement** in software systems.
 Over the past few years, I’ve worked across both **infrastructure** and **software development**, bridging the gap between development teams and operations to build scalable, secure, and efficient environments.

 I enjoy solving complex problems, optimizing workflows, and helping teams deliver faster and more confidently.
-My background in development gives me a strong technical foundation, while my focus on **collaboration and empathy** helps create a positive and productive work environment.
+My background in development and IT infrastructure gives me a strong technical foundation, while my focus on **collaboration and empathy** helps create a positive and productive work environment.

 ## 💡 What I Value